Michael Arditti is an author who tackles the big topics;…

 Dame Zandra Lindsey Rhodes is a British style sensation, an inspirational eccentric and a design genius.
+Last week, she celebrated her 80th birthday.
 In the ‘60s, she pioneered the use of printed textiles as an intrinsic part of the garments she created.

 Zandra was Designer of the Year in ‘72 and Royal Designer for Industry in ‘74.
 By the mid ‘70s she’d founded her own shop off Bond Street London.
 Zandra set up the Fashion and Textile Museum in London’s Bermondsey Street in 2003.
-There’s nobody more fabulous to share cake and life tips with, says Stewart Who?
+There’s nobody more fabulous to share cake and life tips with.

 “Naomi Campbell,” she adds.
 Like there was ever a shred of doubt.